Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Source

 Since ads are auctioned, the CPV (cost-per-view) varies.
-Also, many ad campaigns have a capped daily budget, so theoretically there should be fewer ads in the evenings as budgets run out during the day.
+Also, many ad campaigns have a capped daily budget, so theoretically there should be fewer ads in the evening as budgets run out during the day.

 Experiment in Ad Viewing

-• Two were low quality so I left early.
+• Two were low-quality, so I left early.

 • The rest were music videos.